VilliLiukuri/VilliLiukuri.github.io/README.md

 - **Savon ammattiopisto (2014 - 2019)**
   - Lähihoitaja
     - Lapset ja nuoret

-## Skills
-- [List any additional skills or technologies relevant to your field]
+    -

 ## Hobbies
 My hobbies include snowboarding, skateboarding, videography, and editing.
 I'm a member of the Helsinki Snowboarders, where I teach a weekly park class to junior groups.
 I also assist in planning and building the park at Himos.
-With 16 years of team sports background in ice hockey, I reached the national team level.

 ## Language Proficiency
 I am a native Finnish speaker.
 Additionally, I am proficient in English, and I have a moderate understanding of Swedish.